danielrs95/notasEstudio/0_YouDontKnowJavaScript/5_Async_&_Performance.md

 1. `foo(..)` expressly creates an event subscription capability to return back, and the calling code receives and registers the 2 event handlers against it

-2. The inversion from normal callback-oriented code should be obvios and it's intentional.
+2. The inversion from normal callback-oriented code should be obvious and it's intentional.

     - Instead of passing the callbacks to `foo(..)`, it returns an event capability we call `evt`, which receives the callbacks